 While at Iowa State University I was an RA and student of Dr. Christopher Hopkins, PI of Virtual Environment Sound Control.
 I contributed work to the platform for enabling dynamic manipulation of objects in haptic 3D space to spawn and move objects using a stylus.

 Darren Hushak and I created a piece within VESC, with control in Max/MSP and sound design in Reaktor.
 This piece is all about textures and mappings.
+Our objective was to create a virtual musical instrument that maps physical gestures into aurally meaningful and creatively interesting music.
 In Max/MSP we combined surface parameters like friction, with stylus interaction parameters like force, orientation, and velocity using various mappings for sound synthesis.

 I created a checkerboard-like layout and used my newly-written features of object spawning and movement to control the x-y pair inputs to a Euclidean rhythm generator.